We celebrate the difference

 Fashion can mean something to different people.
 Some people use it for public decency while others use it as a way to express themselves.

-Some people feel the most comfortable wearing baggy clothes while others, their comfort is wearing something chic and daring and most importantly, expressive.
+Some people feel the most comfortable wearing baggy clothes while others, their comfortable is wearing something chic and daring and most importantly, expressive.

 We cannot deny that fashion is queer.
 It’s the unspoken truth that nobody talks about.